top of page

 I passed the Citizenship Test!

-At the end of his speech, he said, “Since our founding, generations of immigrants have come to this country full of hope for a brighter future, and they have made sacrifices in order to pass that legacy on to their children and grandchildren.
+At the end of his speech, he said, “Since our founding, generations of immigrants have come to this country full of hope for a brighter future, and they have made sacrifices to pass that legacy on to their children and grandchildren.
 This is the price and the promise of citizenship.
-You are now part of this precious history, and you serve as an inspiration to those who will come after you.”
-I was thinking of what the elderly couple said to me that day, “Be proud to be a Japanese American.
-We still have much work to do for our next generations” and of course, also, remembering my aunt’s strong will and spirit to live in the unknown country, and raise happy, healthy, and bright 3 children.
-I’m no way near those pioneers who stood strong, resist and fought racism and kept hope up high, and built a better future for the next generation.
-But someday, I hope I’ll be someone else’s part of history through introducing Asian Food with my husband, Chef Aric.... . . . .
+You are now part of this precious history, and you inspire those who will come after you.”
+I was thinking of what the elderly couple said to me that day: “Be proud to be a Japanese American.
+We still have much work to do for our next generations.”
+Of course, I also remembered my aunt’s strong will and spirit to live in an unknown country and raise three happy, healthy, and bright children.
+I’m no way near those pioneers who stood strong, resisted and fought racism, kept hope high, and built a better future for the next generation.
+But someday, I hope I’ll be someone else’s part of history by introducing Asian Food with my husband, Chef Aric... . . . .

 .